geonetwork/doc/source/install-guide/installing-index.rst

 Installing search platform
 ##########################

 The |project_name| search engine is built on top of Elasticsearch.
-The platform is used to index record and also to analyze WFS data (See :ref:`analyzing_data`), an
+The platform is used to index records and also to analyze WFS data (See :ref:`analyzing_data` ), an
-`Elasticsearch <https://www.elastic.co/products/elasticsearch>` instance must be installed next to the catalog.
+`Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ instance must be installed next to the catalog.

 Manual installation